minhhieple97/job-processing-microservices-nest/README.md

 A distributed job processing system built with modern microservices architecture.

+> Please note that this project focuses on applying best practices, clean code and writing units in detail, CI/CD.

 ## System Architecture

 Jobber is a robust, scalable job processing platform built using a microservices architecture.
 The system consists of several specialized services that communicate through gRPC and GraphQL, orchestrated in a Kubernetes environment.